dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 ---
 # Choosing a testing strategy

-As discussed in the [Overview](xref:core/testing/index), the test design much choose between testing with one of the following approaches:
+As discussed in the [Overview](xref:core/testing/index), the test design must choose between testing with one of the following approaches:

 * The production database system, similar to the application database.
 * A [test double](https://martinfowler.com/bliki/TestDouble.html), which replaces the production database system.

 Testing against a real external resource, rather than replacing it with a test double, can involve the following difficulties:

-1. In many cases, it's simply not possible or practical to test against the actual external resource.
-For example, the application may interact with some service that cannot be easily mocked or tested against.
+* In many cases, it isn't possible or practical to test against the actual external resource.
+For example, the application may interact with a service that cannot be easily mocked or tested against.
 For example, mocking may not be possible because of rate limiting, or the lack of a testing environment.
-2. Even when it's possible to involve the real external resource, testing external resources may be too slow.
-Running a large amount of tests against a cloud service may cause tests to take too long.
+* Even when it's possible to involve the real external resource, testing external resources may be prohibitively slow.
+Running many tests against a cloud service may take too long.
 Testing should be part of the developer's everyday workflow, so it's important that tests run quickly.
-3. Executing tests against an external resource may involve isolation issues, where tests interfere with one another.
+* Executing tests against an external resource may involve isolation issues, where tests interfere with one another.
 For example, multiple tests running in parallel against a database may modify data and cause each other to fail in various ways.
 Using a test double avoids interference, each test:

   * Runs against its own, in-memory resource.
   * Is naturally isolated from other tests.